-Where allegations have been made against staff, the School will consult with the Head Master and, where appropriate, the police and Children's Services to agree the information that should be disclosed and to whom.
-The reporting restrictions applicable to such matters will be observed.
+Where allegations have been made against staff, the School will consult with the Head Master and, where appropriate, the police and Child Protection specialists to agree the information that should be disclosed and to whom.

 All written information will be stored in a locked facility and any electronic information will be kept in a password-protected area.
 All electronic information will be safely stored on C-Poms.